r0hanSH/r0hanSH.github.io/posts/hackthebox.md

 ---

-So this is the end of my journey on HTB and now I will get a break from CTFs as campus placements are approaching 😑
+So this is the end of my journey on HTB and now I will take a break from CTFs as campus placements are approaching 😑

 ![EndOfHTBJourney](https://raw.githubusercontent.com/r0hanSH/r0hanSH.github.io/master/HTB/endofjourneyonHTB.JPG)